FeatureBaseDB/python-pilosa/README.md

 client = pilosa.Client("http://db1.pilosa.com:15000")
 ```

-If you are running a cluster of Pilosa servers, you can create a `pilosa.Cluster` object that keeps addresses of those servers for increased robustness:
+If you are running a cluster of Pilosa servers, you can create a `pilosa.Cluster` object that keeps addresses of those servers:

 ```python
 cluster = pilosa.Cluster(